Skip to main content

 CSMs check in with their clients to ensure they consistently use the products.
 This intervention is surprisingly necessary; regular product usage often doesn’t happen organically.

-For example, CSMs can check how often users log into the software or use a product to monitor changes.
+For example, CSMs can monitor changes by checking how often users log into the software or use a product.
 If customers are less active, CSMs reach out to see why.
 If they’re having issues or finding that the tool lacks the features they need, the CSM finds ways to resolve these issues to keep the customer happy and active.

 4. Build customer loyalty and reduce churn

-A customer success manager overseeing the onboarding process can help your business with customer retention.
+A customer success manager overseeing onboarding can help your customer retention strategies.
 But the relationship goes beyond onboarding.

 CSMs serve as dedicated guides, accompanying clients at every stage of the product journey to ensure a seamless experience.
-Their proactive engagement not only fosters trust and satisfaction but also mitigates customer turnover by ensuring each client has a reliable, attentive ally in their corner.
+Their proactive engagement fosters customer trust and satisfaction and mitigates customer turnover by ensuring each client has a reliable, attentive ally in their corner.
 This personalized attention assures customers that their needs and concerns are prioritized, reinforcing the value of the partnership.

 Customer success managers also focus on earning customer loyalty.
 They work to understand a customer’s needs and build relationships with key stakeholders to ensure they earn trusted advisor status over time.